Helm Install

 Database Migrations

 Database migrations are executed by Kubernetes Job resources as part of the Helm deployment process.
-There are two types of migrations:
+These Jobs run Liquibase to apply schema changes defined in the migration scripts.

 Storage Manager